 GIFs are also a great way to show off your sense of humor and humanize your brand to create meaningful connections with the audience.
 You can pull it off with something as simple as a dancing taco featured at the top of an email or a cat riding a bicycle in an ad campaign.
 Or, to think in a slightly more business-oriented way…how about a GIF of your product at work?

-93% of marketers who use video say that it’s a key part of their strategy.
+Video is a crucial part of any marketer’s strategy.
 So why not use bite-sized “videos” everywhere with GIFs?
 It’s a quick and effective way to create shareable memes and compelling digital stories for social media promotion.

 Leading brands are finding creative ways to incorporate GIFs in their marketing.
 Charlotte Tilbury uses them to demo eyeshadow shades: